Introduction

 interlacer isn’t the Rolls Royce of deinterlacers but

-does the job.
-BWDIF+Bob is, I understand, the
+does a reasonable job.
+BWDIF+Bob is, I

-best from the selections available in Handbrake.
+understand, the best from the selections available in

 Video Tab

-compression/quality than H264 at lower bitrates
+H265 has better compression/quality than H264 at

-and is also widely used.
+lower bitrates and is also widely used.

-source file (MediaInfo or Windows
+(MediaInfo or Windows Properties>Details) and set

-Properties>Details) and set to Constant for best
+to Constant for best compatibility with video editors.

 You can use either CRF, where lower numbers are

-better (for ~768x576 (SD), 18 is a good all-round
+better (CRF 18 is good all-round quality) or Avg

-quality) or Avg Bitrate (6000 is a good all-round
+Bitrate (6000 is a good all-round bitrate for SD).
+If

-bitrate for SD).
-If using Avg Bitrate, tick Multi-pass
+using Avg Bitrate, tick Multi-pass and Turbo.

 Audio Tab

-A good all-round audio codec is AAC at 192
+A good all-round audio codec is AAC at 192 bitrate.

-compatibility with my editor.
+my video editor.

 Finally, if doing a batch run, add all the files to the